Zaid-Ajaj/Fable.Remoting/UPSTREAM-ISSUE-DRAFT.md

   this would mean abstracting `InvocationPropsInt.Arguments` over the JSON DOM — bigger refactor than the rest of the PR, and not necessary for byte-compat.
 Worth doing one day but not today.
+- **Belt-and-braces HTTP integration tests for AspNetCore / AwsLambda / AzureFunctions.Worker.** The adapter code in all three is plumbed; the shape is identical to Giraffe / Suave / Falco (all use the same `setBody`-with-backend pattern).
+Existing Phase 4b/4d tests cover the shape by proxy.
+A maintainer who wants per-adapter coverage could add equivalent test files in a small follow-up — same TestServer-or- equivalent pattern as the existing three.

 ## Sign-off request